swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

 it reads well in English because the preposition "at" separates the action (``moveRow``) from the first argument (``AtIndex``), while the second selector piece conveys #3.
-Cocoa conventions in this area are fairly strong, where the first selector piece describes both the operation and the first argument, and subsequent selector pieces describe the remaining arguments.
+Cocoa conventions in this area are fairly strong, where the first selector piece describes what the operation is doing or produces, and well as what the first argument is, and subsequent selector pieces describe the remaining arguments.

 Splitting Selectors at Prepositions
 -----------------------------------